 3. Enter tasks

-You can modify the task entered as an example, or delete all the example tasks and retype them.
+You can modify the task entered as an example, or delete all the example tasks and enter new tasks.

 - The Orange columns in the title (total work, planned work, etc.) are automatically calculated.